-We generally grant share options to our employees on a biannual basis, including our named executive officers, as the long-term incentive component of our compensation program.
+We have generally granted equity awards in the form of share options to our employees on a biannual basis, including our named executive officers, as the long-term incentive component of our compensation program.
 Share options allow our employees to purchase our Class A Shares at a price equal to the fair market value per Class A Share on the date of grant.

-In March and September 2019, our named executive officers were granted the share options set forth in the table below.
+In March and September 2020, our named executive officers were granted the share options set forth in the table below.
 These share options were granted with exercise prices equal to the fair market value of our Class A Shares on the date of grant.